-22.46 As set out in Policy H4 of this DPD, the Council wish to ensure that land surrounding the

-- 22.47 The wider context of the setting is also an important factor.
+- 22.46 As set out in Policy H4 of this DPD, the Council wish to ensure that land surrounding the residential allocation at Grab Lane is protected and remain open in permanence.
+The reasoning for this is to ensure that the development in this location is of a high standard and maintains a strong setting. - 22.47 The wider context of the setting is also an important factor.
 Development at Grab Lane is contained within the settings of Ashton Memorial and Williamson Park.
 These are significant landmarks in Lancaster and are key heritage assets for the city and wider North West region.
 Maintaining significant levels of open space within the Grab Lane area will ensure visual impacts on these heritage assets can be protected. - 22.48 The areas identified under Policy EN8 seek to fulfil a range of purposes.
 Land identified in Policy EN8.1 is recommended for a general open space use, which can include a range of amenity spaces and the ability to accommodate SuDS schemes to address drainage issues in the locality.
 This area should have a significant degree of public access that will benefit both new and existing residents in the East Lancaster area.
 Land identified in Policy EN8.2 should play a greater role in defining the local landscape, providing an appropriate setting to the historical assets to the west and provide a green buffer between residential development and the M6 motorway.
 In both cases, the Council will not support development in these areas of protection.